-Georgia high school plays first football game since teammate died from a head injury
+Under Friday night lights, Georgia high school 'played from the heart' to win first game since teammate's death

 Related Content

-- Georgia high school plays first football game since teammate died from a head injury
+- Under Friday night lights, Georgia high school 'played from the heart' to win first game since teammate's death

 - High school teammate, friend remembers Colts linebacker Edwin Jackson: 'He just wanted to play'